 Bloomers Older Womens group is a friendly, informal group for women who identify as older (this means we would not turn anyone away of a certain age, but we generally would suggest over 40).
 It’s a social and supportive group for women who would like to meet new friends, talk about things that are relevant to them, and take part in fun social activities.

 We’re really keen on getting your suggestions and opinions about what you would like from the group, and how it will be structured.
-We have two dedicated volunteers who would be happy to hear your suggestions for future sessions.

 If you are nervous or unsure about coming to the group, we can always organise for someone to meet you before hand to reassure you.
 Please ring 0345 3 30 30 30 or email firstname.lastname@example.org.

 1. Where is the group held?

 The group is held at Number 5, Richmond Street, Manchester M1 3HF.
 The offices are above Kiki's on Canal Street, however entry is on Richmond Street which runs behind Canal Street and is the same road on which Vanilla is on.
 Just press the buzzer, say you are here for the group, and you will be let in.
 We're just 5 minutes walk from Manchester Piccadilly station and is close to many bus stops.

 There is a lift to all floors from street level, we also have stairs so if you don’t want to use the lift, say so when you ring the buzzer.